dothis4fun/evercraft/README.md

 - attacks roll is increased by 1 for every level instead of every other level
 - can only have Good alignment

-### Iteration 3 - Races

-Races that a character can be.

 #### Feature: Characters Have Races